Haven-Rau/Pokemon_Catching_Adventure/README.md

             )
 ```

-### If Pokemon Escapes:

-retry, catch new pokemon, or....

-has a 25% chance of running away and forcing you to encounter a different Pokemon.

-## Building a pokedex.
+## Building a Pokedex of Captured Pokemon.

 Once a pokemon is caught, trainers are given access to their Podex, which catalogs the Pokemon they've caught.
 It includes both the general information of each captured Pokemon along with their IV_stats that were calculated during the encounter.
 Each additionall capture adds to the Pokedex, and each successfuly capture gives access to view their newly updated Pokedex.